Güllük

-Güllük is a small harbor quarter within the district of Milas, situated north of Bodrum in the Muğla Province of Turkey.
+Güllük is a neighbourhood of the municipality and district of Milas, Muğla Province, Turkey.
+Its population is 6,866 (2022).
+Before the 2013 reorganisation, it was a town (belde).
+It is situated north of Bodrum.
 It is a small Turkish town and a growing holiday destination.

 Transport

-Güllük is only 9 km. away from Milas-Bodrum Airport (BJV), which makes the town easily accessible.
+Güllük is 9 km. from Milas-Bodrum Airport (BJV), which makes the town easily accessible.
 Bodrum is approximately 42 km. from Güllük.
 There are shuttle minivans connecting Güllük to Milas and Bodrum.